 - Cancer: Studies suggest that women who use the pill may be at a slightly higher risk of being diagnosed with cervical cancer, breast cancer and a rare type of liver cancer.
 However, more research needs to be done in this field to reach definite conclusions.

-Some of the side effects of taking COCP are listed below:
+Some of the common side effects of taking COCP are listed below:

 - Mood swings